Painting your product

 - 180 grit sand paper (if desired)

 Please do not pre-wash the timber, just brush off any dust with a half brush or broom.
 If you are using a few colours, we recommend painting your fort before it is assembled to do the individual pieces separately.
-Purchase a pack of additional roller sleeves for the other colours to save having to wash the roller out.
+Purchase a pack of additional roller sleeves for the other colours to save washing the roller out.
 Cubby houses are best painted before being assembled.
 Unscrew and remove any perspex before painting.
 When placing back on, remove the protection film first.
 Using the small roller, apply the first coat.
 The Dulux weathershield semi gloss has an inbuilt primer to prevent any staining from the timber coming through.
 The small roller makes it easier to do the edges and fiddly bits and offers great coverage and sealing of the edges.
 Give a light sanding around the edges to smooth after the first coat is dry if desired.
 Putty any noticeable holes with an exterior putty and apply the top coat making sure the timber is fully sealed so no water can get into the timber for longevity.
 We recommend Dulux in a semi gloss or low sheen for best results as shown in the table above.